nkoehler/mat-video/README.md

 # mat-video for Angular 5+ and Material

-`mat-video` is an Angular component for playing videos.
+**mat-video** is an Angular component for playing videos.
 It has all the features you would expect from standard video player, all in an extremely light package.
 The video player is designed to be flexible and easy to use; you can be up and running in less than 5 minutes!

-It was built for modern browsers using _TypeScript, CSS3 and HTML5_ with _Angular/Material 5.0.0+_.
+It was built for modern browsers using _TypeScript_, _CSS3_ and _HTML5_ with _Angular/Material 5.0.0+_.

 See the [changelog](https://github.com/nkoehler/mat-video/blob/master/CHANGELOG.md) for recent changes.